-Transport to the localities is primarily by snowscooter, which often increases engagement for many students (see Supplementary Video 4; AG222 excursion @ UNIS - February 2020).
-The Billefjorden excursion involves a long (ca 4-5 hours) journey to the field area, relying on good visibility as it involves crossing major glaciers exposed to bad weather.
-Once the field area is reached a base camp is established in a hotel in Pyramiden, an abandoned coal mining settlement (Fig. 3).
-From Pyramiden, all localities within the entire Billefjorden Trough are easily accessible within short driving distance (see .gpx files with localities and route in supplementary material).
-Geological stops are typically up to one hour long, and summaries of the main learnings from the visited localities are conducted through student presentations once back in the sheltered base camp.
+2021).
+The Billefjorden excursion involves a long (ca. 4-5h) journey to the field area, relying on good visibility as it involves crossing major glaciers exposed to bad weather.
+Once the field area is reached, a base camp is established in a hotel in Pyramiden, an abandoned coal mining settlement (Fig. 3).
+From Pyramiden, all localities within the entire Billefjorden Trough are easily accessible within short driving distance (see .gpx files with localities and route in the Supplement).
+Geological stops are typically up to 1 h long, and summaries of the main learning topics from the visited localities are conducted through student presentations once back in the sheltered base camp.

-The AG222 course: case studies
+4 The AG222 course: case studies

-All course modules and assessments in the AG222 course are designed with a strong emphasis on real-world application - i.e. they should represent tasks that professional geologists working in the private or public sector may face in their future careers.
+All course modules and assessments in the AG222 course are designed with a strong emphasis on real-world application - i.e., they should represent tasks that professional geologists working in the private or public sector may face in their future careers.
 There is no final exam, and the course grade reflects tasks conducted throughout the semester, combining both group and individual assessments (Fig. 5).
-Table 4 provides an overview of the tools used by the students to tackle the assessments.
 In this section, we present the main course modules and associated assessments.
-Adequate material is provided in the supplementary material to allow implementation of these elsewhere.
+Adequate material is provided in the article and Table A2 to allow for implementation of these elsewhere.
 Naturally, the exercises are focused on Svalbard's geological record, but the concept can easily be applied in other areas.
-For educators and students not familiar with Svalbard's geological evolution, Electronic appendix Table B provides a list of key literature.
+For educators and students not familiar with Svalbard's geological evolution, Table A2 provides a list of key literature.

-Data mining and integration
+5 Data mining and integration

 AG222 starts in January, in the middle of the polar night.
 Before the light and sun return in mid-February and early March respectively (Fig. 4), the students familiarize themselves with the different tools (software and online resources; see Table 3) and data sets they will be using throughout the semester.
-In parallel, the sister course AG209 introduces Svalbard's tectono-stratigraphic evolution and main concepts such as source-to-sink.
+In parallel, the sister course AG209 introduces Svalbard's tectonostratigraphic evolution and main concepts such as source to sink.

-The exercises are built around practical tasks that are routinely used by geologists working in Svalbard - including planning field campaigns in different seasons (using geological maps, satellite imagery, oblique aerial images and DOMs), investigating what research has already been conducted in a given area (using literature and the ResearchInSvalbard database) and integrating all available databases and tools (e.g., Svalbox, SvalSIM, StoryMaps, online resources).
-The skills acquired through the exercises are strengthened by regular student presentations to their peers, and generation of "how-to" videos shared through the SvalDocs Wiki platform (which builds up over time) and the course page on Microsoft Teams (which was implemented from 2020 and is only accessible for the current AG222 students).
-Furthermore, the rest of the AG222 course builds on the learned practical skills and actively uses these in tasks later during the semester.
+The exercises are built around practical tasks that are routinely used by geologists working in Svalbard - including planning field campaigns in different seasons (using geological maps, satellite imagery, oblique aerial images and DOMs), investigating what research has already been conducted in a given area (using literature and the ResearchInSvalbard database)m and integrating all available databases and tools (e.g., Svalbox, SvalSIM, StoryMaps, online resources).
+The skills acquired through the exercises are strengthened by regular student presentations to their peers, generation of "how-to" videos shared through the SvalDocs Wiki platform (which builds up over time) and the course page on Microsoft Teams (which was implemented from 2020 and is only accessible for the current AG222 students).
+Furthermore, the rest of the AG222 course builds on the learnt practical skills and actively uses these in tasks later during the semester.

-Digital models: acquisition, processing, interpretation and integration
+6 Digital models: acquisition, processing, interpretation and integration

-175 Cost-effective georeferenced digital outcrop models (DOMs) are a breakthrough for geoscientific research and education, and naturally are included as a central part of the AG222 course.
+Cost-effective georeferenced digital outcrop models (DOMs) are a breakthrough for geoscientific research and education, and they are naturally included as a central part of the AG222 course.
 Students learn the entire workflow from image acquisition to integration of DOMs with complementary data in the same area (Fig. 6).
 The dark season and snow cover prohibit image acquisition of outcrops by the students, but photos of everyday objects and oblique images from TopoSvalbard are used as input data.
 In addition, photographs acquired during the summer field season by UNIS staff are provided for generating DOMs.